Management Discussion and Analysis Report

 INVESTMENT STRATEGY: CLEAR, DIFFERENTIATED AND PROVEN

-Al Anwar is a significant minority shareholder in a number of private and publicly listed companies in Oman.
-Al Anwar follows a private equity model of investing and is an active investor.
-Al Anwar invest in companies with the intention of improving the business performance and enhancing the value of the company.
+AAI is a significant minority shareholder in several private and publicly listed companies in Oman.
+AAI follows a private equity model of investing and is an active investor.
+Al Anwar invest in companies with the intention of improvingthe business performance and enhancing the value of the company.

 Al Anwar mission is to support, create and nurture successful entities which create and enhance long term value for the stakeholders through:

-- Investing in companies with scalable, creative and sustainable Business Model.
+- Investing in companies with scalable, creative, and sustainable Business Models.

 - Enhancing Corporate Governance and ensuring adequate systems and procedures.